Mexico president receives AstraZeneca vaccine against COVID-19 | Health

+Lopez Obrador, 67, has said the benefits of getting inoculated outweighed the risks of the low-cost shot, which is a core pillar of Mexico's vaccination strategy.
+Ahead of rolling up his sleeve for the shot at the end of his regular daily news conference, Lopez Obrador said he wanted to encourage all older adults to also get their shots to be protected from the coronavirus.

-The 67-year-old, who had contracted the coronavirus in January, said he wanted to encourage all older adults to also get vaccinated.
-"We're sure there is no risk, no danger, that there are no serious side effects," he said.
+"We're sure there is no risk, no danger, that there are no serious side effects," he said, without specifically naming AstraZeneca.
+He added that his government is tracking vaccine studies being carried out worldwide.

+Lopez Obrador said he would sit for 20 minutes after receiving the jab, as recommended by a healthcare worker who administered the shot to the president on live television and social media.
+"It didn't hurt," Lopez Obrador said.
+"Right now I'm feeling very good."

+Mexico's health regulator said earlier this month that it did not plan to limit the use of the two-shot AstraZeneca vaccine, but was looking into information from Britain's vaccine advisory committee.
+The committee has said an alternative to AstraZeneca should be given to people under 30 where possible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)